Phalcode/gamevault-docs/docs/server-docs/setup.md

 - Add your games/zips here.

+### UNRAID:
+#### Prerequisites
+ - It is required to have the [Community Applications](https://forums.unraid.net/topic/38582-plug-in-community-applications) plugin installed.
+#### Step 1:
+Install the offical postgresql15 by postgres on the CA store.
+      POSTGRES_USER: gamevault
+      POSTGRES_PASSWORD: RANDOMPASSWORD
+      POSTGRES_DB: gamevault
+#### Step 2: Backend Installation
+Find the template for GameVault-Backend by phalcode on the CA store and fill out the template with your folder paths including your information from step 1.

+### UNRAID:
+#### Prerequisites
+ - It is required to have the [Community Applications](https://forums.unraid.net/topic/38582-plug-in-community-applications) plugin installed.
+#### Coming Soon

 ### Installing Without Containers:

 If none of the methods above are suitable for you, you can also install Gamevault directly on your system without using containers.